dart-lang/site-www/src/content/language/keywords.md

 The following table lists the words that the Dart language reserves for its own use.
-Don't use these terms as identifiers unless the term notes an exception.
+These words can't be used as identifiers unless otherwise noted.
+Even when allowed, using keywords as identifiers can confuse other developers reading your code and should be avoided.
 To learn more about identifier usage, click on the term.

 <table class="table table-striped">